amirhosseinchoghaei/Pars/README.md

 ```
 Attention : First Be Sure What is your Mysql Password ! if You enter the Wrong Password Script Can't Work

-For Example Befor You Start the installation script Enter This Command : mysql -uroot -p

-then enter the password and see it is correct or not. !

 # How to Use ?